Eigenfocus/eigenfocus/README.md

 - Invite Users to your workspace
 - Users Permissions
 - Create New Views with custom filters
-- View Types: visualize issues in lists, mtrices and other types of groupings
+- View Types: visualize issues in lists, matrices and other types of groupings
 - More Reports and Insights
 - (We have more ideas to come)